 Given the recent meditations I have been posting on race and gender I feel the need to redress the balance in the wake of unashamedly apologist pieces for the culturally backward elements in heavy metal.
 For all my suggestions that extreme metal is just one of those things that exists in a different context to more mainstream universes when it comes to racism, it does not change the unshakable fact that racism is pretty naughty.
 More than this however, despite the myriad examples listed in Racism and Metal, I firmly believe that in the battle for cultural diversity and understanding, metal is a force for good in the world.
 Equally, metal’s almost quaint take on male identity exposes sexualised femininity to cynical market forces, where it can be exploited as a novelty to sell records and attract lonely adolescent males to shows, facilitating their exploration of some unachievable sexual fantasy.
 However, with this meditation I intend to provide a counter balance to this, to illustrate how metal is and can be a leader of diversity in some areas, and to point to areas where it needs to catch up with other less troubling subcultures without compromising its adversarial philosophy.
-Day after day I hear stories of people are trying to overcome gender inequalities, institutionalised or hidden but still as real today as they always have been, and battles over racial identity will still spark the familiar old fire of public outrage on all sides, burning hotter than ever in recent years.
-When such outrage turns its attention to metal as an example of a backward culture, I will often find myself switching sides, and defending the more conservative values of tradition and heritage, and attempting to justify them from my perspective as a tediously politically correct modern liberal.
+Day after day I hear stories of people trying to overcome gender inequalities, institutionalised or hidden but still as real today as they always have been, and battles over racial identity will still spark the familiar old fire of public outrage on all sides, burning hotter than ever in recent years.
+As an affluent, heterosexual, white, young male, it really brings me down.
+Especially when such outrage turns its attention to metal as an example of a backward culture.
+In such cases I will often find myself switching sides, defending the more conservative values of tradition and heritage, and attempting to justify them from my perspective as a tediously politically correct modern liberal.
 So let’s see if we can provide a counterweight to this through the notion of positive discrimination, or as they say in the States with a typically positive American spin, ‘affirmative action’, thus removing the word discrimination with all its unsavoury connotations.
 Like breeds like, and one reason for metal’s history of monoculture is its lack of idols outside of the white male mould.

 But let’s start with cultural diversity.
 Despite the many and varied examples one can find of racism within metal, it is arguably the most diverse and global cultural phenomena within alternative music.
 In fact so pervasive has metal become across the world that it even caught the attention of the Wall Street Journal, which described metal as the fungus that grows in the compost of dawning prosperity, and due to the money, resources, and leisure time required to make heavy metal, it is a good indicator of a country or region’s improving economic and social prospects.
 One of the pleasures of being a fan of metal is the knowledge that one facet of your identity is shared with people from around the globe, regardless of any other cultural difference or conflict; much like an interest in the making and smelling of farts.
 Japan has long proved to be fertile touring grounds for heavy metal artists, as has South America, providing counter weights to anyone wishing to argue that it is largely a North American and European affair.
 In turn many internationally renowned artists have grown out of this soil, such as Church of Misery and Sigh of Japan, and Sepultura and Sarcofago of Brazil.
 The discerning observer will also jump on any artist that springs out of the Middle East beyond Israel, where the breaking of religious taboos is still treated as a criminal offence, sometimes punishable by death.
 Recently people have also been turning to Africa as the setting for the next big scene in heavy metal circles.
 Where once it was The New Wave of British Heavy Metal, where once it was Bay Area Thrash, where once it was Hellenic Black Metal, or Teutonic Thrash, now it is Botswanan Heavy Metal.